dyunis/biased_asr/README.md

 ```
 should be all it takes to run the code (for the speech group), it will save
 all models and outputs in a directory called `models`.

-### Disclaimer

-Providing this code as is, but it is not the cleanest, and I can't really take
-responsibility for its state right now.